mi-1000/retico-gemini/README.md

 ## Setup

 > [!WARNING]
 > It is recommended to use **Python 3.9.22** with this module in order to avoid any compatibility issues.
-The module on its own is compatible with ulterior Python versions, but other Retico modules that may be linked with this module might not be optimized for later Python versions.
+Although the module on its own is compatible with ulterior Python versions, other Retico modules that may be linked to this module might not be optimized for later Python versions.

 - If you haven't yet, create a virtual environment and activate it: